 Prices for polymers have varied widely in recent years.
 We have a long-term contract with a key supplier of polymers that fixes our price for purchases of up to specified quantities.
-If our polymer requirements exceed the quantities specified in the contract, we could be exposed to higher material costs.
-If the cost of polymers increases and we are unable to correspondingly increase the sales price of our products, our profit margins would decline.
+If our polymer requirements exceed correspondingly increase the sales price of our products, our profit margins would decline.